The signal resets.

 Not all acupuncture is the same.

-Acupuncture is practiced in many different ways.
-Some approaches focus on traditional meridian theory.
-Others focus on symptom management.
+Acupuncture is practiced in many ways.
+Some approaches focus on traditional meridian theory; others on symptom management.
 Acunatomy's approach is evidence-based, grounded in anatomy, neuroscience, and clinical research.

-Eugene Baek has trained across multiple acupuncture systems and spent 21 years refining an approach built around one question: why does this patient's pain keep coming back?
-Every needle placement is intentional, based on your assessment, not a template.
+Eugene Baek has trained across Traditional Chinese Medicine, Japanese Palpation Technique, and Korean Constitutional Treatment, and has spent 21 years refining an approach built around one question: why does this patient's pain keep coming back?
+Every placement is based on your assessment, not a template.

 Acupuncture is central to how Acunatomy treats pain.